TechHamara/fast-in-termux/README.md

 https://youtu.be/I7o48XLKGpY

 ## Commands
-1st step is we need install ubuntu in termux for it we can use ubuntu-in-termux tool provided by [MFDGaming](https://github.com/MFDGaming/ubuntu-in-termux)
+1st step is we need to install ubuntu in termux for it we can use ubuntu-in-termux tool provided by [MFDGaming](https://github.com/MFDGaming/ubuntu-in-termux)

 ##### Update and Upgrade Termux
 ```shell